Footprints Live!

-Footprints live! is a live album by saxophonist Wayne Shorter released on Verve Records in 2002.
+Footprints live! is a live album by saxophonist Wayne Shorter, released on Verve Records in 2002.
 It was Shorter's first official live album released under his own name and the first album to feature his 'Footprints Quartet' with pianist Danilo Perez, bassist John Patitucci and drummer Brian Blade.

 Reception

-The Allmusic review by Robert L. Doerschuk awarded the album 3 stars, stating "They're even playful; try to catch that "Rock-A-Bye Baby" quote from Shorter in the title track.".
+The AllMusic review by Robert L. Doerschuk stated, "They're even playful; try to catch that 'Rock-A-Bye Baby' quote from Shorter in the title track."